 - Accredited bachelor’s and master’s degree programs in economic crime.

-- A complete online format that allows you to continue your education without interrupting your employment or family obligations.
+- A complete online format allows you to continue your education without interrupting your employment or family obligations.

 What Kind of People Become CFEs?

-Utica College is ready to set you on the path to a higher income and career advancement.
+Utica University is ready to set you on the path to a higher income and career advancement.
 Gain the specialized knowledge needed to prepare for the Association of Certified Fraud Examiners exam and earn the internationally preferred designation of CFE.